- 29 Apr 2021

 Both Dr Liangxiang and Dr Galick agreed that China is not interested in taking sides in regional conflicts and prefers to cultivate relations with all partners at the same time through a hedging or balancing strategy.
 In this light, the US withdrawal in fact, creates certain problems for China which is uninterested in stepping into the shoes of an active regional hegemon.

-Dr Aman said that China’s engagement with Iran is now perhaps at a point of no return and that the China–Iran deal would continue regardless of the outcome of the nuclear negotiations.
+Addressing the question of whether or not China would prefer the JCPOA to be reinstated, Dr Aman said that China’s engagement with Iran is now perhaps at a point of no return and that the China–Iran deal would continue regardless of the outcome of the nuclear negotiations.
 She noted, however, that the JCPOA had much potential to contribute to stabilisation within the region, which is a key goal of Chinese foreign policy.

 When asked about the sentiment of JCPOA negotiations from within Iran’s domestic landscape, Dr Yazdanshenas said that while the Rouhani administration is determined to revive the nuclear deal, the principalist faction continues to oppose the deal and believes that the next Iranian administration will veer away from Western powers and choose greater engagement with Beijing.
 She also said that the JCPOA would be a major step in easing the concerns of Iran’s Arab neighbours in the Gulf and encourage the establishment of a security mechanism framework to clarify issues and increase regional stability.